laravel/bootcamp.laravel.com/resources/docs/creating-chirps.md

 POST      | `/chirps`              | store        | chirps.store

 > **Note**
-> You may view all of the routes for your application by running the `./vendor/bin/sail artisan route:list` command.
+> You may view all of the routes for your application by running the `php artisan route:list` command.

 Let's test our route and controller by returning a test message from the `index` method of our new `ChirpController` class: